Our Pillars

 The Foundation supports the private sector as a key driver of job creation and economic growth.
 It provides financial, risk-sharing, and capacity-building tools to help local businesses grow sustainably and meet market demands.

-Initial efforts will focus on a select group of local enterprises operating in Cabo Delgado, helping them meet universal compliance standards and progressively integrate into more competitive markets.
+Initial efforts focus on a select group of local enterprises operating in Cabo Delgado, helping them meet universal compliance standards and progressively integrate into more competitive markets.
 The Foundation also promotes an employment-generating impact financing model, using capital to drive positive social outcomes.

-Investments will prioritize businesses with strong potential for job creation, scalability, market resilience, and social impact, moving beyond subsistence to sustainable economic growth.
+Investments prioritize businesses with strong potential for job creation, scalability, market resilience, and social impact, moving beyond subsistence to sustainable economic growth.